vishnuyar/vishnuyar.github.io/_posts/2019-10-18-twitter-jeopardy.md

 ---

-What do you do when you access to Twitter API and you are data scientist.
+What do you do when you have access to Twitter API and you are a data scientist.
 Ofcourse you build [Twitter Jeopardy Game](http://twitter.vishnuyar.com)

 Using Logistic Regression,you create a model which compares the tweets of twitter users using embeddings of Basilica API.